-The following incentives are available to encourage vertically integrated mixed-use projects within the Urban Service Area:
+The following incentives are available to encourage mixed-use and vertically integrated mixed-use projects within the Urban Service Area:

-- Parking structures shall not count towards the FAR for projects that vertically integrate two land uses. - Projects that vertically integrate two land uses may utilize a density or FAR bonus to the next highest land use category or the following FAR bonus: - Property with a Future Land Use Category of 35 units per acre and/or 1.00 FAR and higher and within the USA - may increase up to 50 units and/or an additional .50 FAR - Property within a Future Land Use Category of 9 units per acre and/or .5 FAR and higher and within the USA Increase in FAR by .25 - Property within a Future Land Use Category of 4 units per acre and/or .25 FAR and higher and within the USA Increase in FAR by .10
+- Parking structures shall not count towards the FAR for projects that include 3 or more land uses or vertically integrate two land uses. - Projects that either include three or more land uses or vertically integrate two land uses may utilize a density or FAR bonus to the next highest land use category or the following FAR bonus: - Property with a Future Land Use Category of 35 units per acre and/or 1.00 FAR and higher and within the USA - may increase up to 50 units and/or an additional .50 FAR - Property within a Future Land Use Category of 9 units per acre and/or .5 FAR and higher and within the USA - Increase in FAR by .25

+- Property within a Future Land Use Category of 4 units per acre and/or .25 FAR and higher and within the USA Increase in FAR by .10 - When considering mixed-use projects of 3 or more land uses, a different housing type (multi-family, attached single family or detached single family) may be considered as one of the uses.